spadger/simple-config/README.md

 Simple-config is an extensible, convention-based XML to C# binder, specifically designed to easily bind custom config sections without the need to write any config handlers or sections.

-Simply by performing a cast to the required type, SimpleConfig will perform all required mapping, without the use for any magical markup
+Simply by performing a cast to the required type, SimpleConfig will perform all required mapping, without the use for any magical markup.

 [![Nuget](https://img.shields.io/nuget/dt/simple-config.svg)](https://www.nuget.org/packages/simple-config/)
 [![Nuget](https://img.shields.io/nuget/v/simple-config.svg)](https://www.nuget.org/packages/simple-config/)